brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - Placing a piece on a square where it does not work with the rest of its army is rarely a good idea, as one wants as many pieces as possible to work towards the same goal.
 - Unless the position is very sharp, thus positionally speaking, it's usually a bad idea to leave pieces undefended.
 - A quote on plans: "The P-word.
 I think (Jan) Gustafsson doesn't allow people to use the word plan in a chess sense.
 Actually I completely agree with him!
 Plans do not exist.
 There are some ideas, they exist, and then when you've played lots of ideas in the game you can say, "ok, this was my plan", but not beforehand.
 It's like, what is your plan in life?
 It's impossible to answer until your life actually happens." - Alexander Grischuk.
+- A given piece is considered bad when its position cannot be improved.

 ## Imbalances